Athletic Bilbao Cantera

 The cantera (quarry) of Spanish professional football club Athletic Bilbao is the organisation's youth academy, developing players from childhood through to the integration of the best prospects into the adult teams.

 The final category within the youth structure is the Juvenil A (Gazteak A) under-18/19 team which represents the club in national competition.
 The successful graduates then usually move to the club's affiliated team for younger players, CD Basconia, or occasionally directly to the reserve team, Bilbao Athletic, both of which are also considered part of the cantera due to being stages in progression towards the senior team, albeit competing in the adult league system.

-The academy is based at the club training complex, Lezama, which is often the name used informally to refer to the system itself.
+The academy is based at the club training complex, Lezama, which is often the metonym used to refer to the system itself.

 Background and structure

 The top football clubs in the Spanish leagues generally place great importance in developing their cantera to promote the players from within or sell to other clubs as a source of revenue.
 As a club who have a small pool of players to choose from due to their Basque-only policy, this focus on home-grown talent is even more vital to Athletic Bilbao.